The Great Smoky Mountains area is a hugely popular winter destination.

 Tube World is an hour and a half drive from the Pigeon Forge area and is a separate location from the main Cataloochee Ski Area, which, as you may have guessed from its name, also offers skiing and snowboarding.

-Visit their website to learn more and watch for an opening announcement, and remember to confirm the hours of operation before planning your trip.
+Visit their website to learn more, and remember to confirm the hours of operation before planning your trip.

-For years, Ober Gatlinburg has been one of the main attractions in the Gatlinburg area.
+For years, Ober Mountain (formerly known as Ober Gatlinburg) has been one of the main attractions in the Gatlinburg area.
 However, modern attractions have brought some competition.

 Still, in the winter months, Ober shines as one of Tennessee’s top winter destinations.

-Snow tubing at Ober Gatlinburg is seasonal and ranges from $30-35.
+Snow tubing at Ober is seasonal and ranges from $35-45.

 Buying in advance is highly recommended.
 Sessions often sell out completely, both online or in-person, especially during holidays and weekends.
 (If you’re a last-minute planner, keep reading!)